ivanseibel/mealmind-react-native-experiments/README.md

 ## Technology

-This project is built using React Native and utilizes the Expo Managed Workflow for streamlined development and deployment.
+This project is built using React Native with Typescript and utilizes the Expo Managed Workflow for streamlined development and deployment.

 ## Setup and Installation